Get your artwork in front of adoring eyes by hosting your own art exhibit and reception at The Grand.

-The Grand is actively seeking artists to exhibit their work during the coming year.
-Along with the opportunity to show for the month, artists will also take part in the City of Wilmington's Art on the Town, also known as the "Art Loop" on first Fridays.
+We are actively seeking artists to exhibit their work for the coming year in both galleries.
+Along with the opportunity to show your work for a month, artists will take part in the City of Wilmington’s Art On the Town, also known as “Art Loop,” on first Fridays.
 All shows will be listed in Out & About Magazine, distributed to local businesses and galleries, and on the Art Loop and The Grand’s websites.

 For artists interested in exhibiting their work at The Grand please download our Artist Application and Exhibit Guidelines below:

 “Meet Hannibal Lee” (Art Loop Reception 10/4/19 in the baby grand Gallery)

 Hannibal Lee began his training in the Brandywine School tradition.
 His lifelong career was launched under the tutelage of Carolyn Wyeth, sister of the famed Andrew Wyeth.
 Hannibal studied with Carolyn in the studio of N.C.
 Wyeth in Chadds Ford, Pennsylvania.

 Training originally in the tradition of realism (where he honed his amazing drawing skills), then moving toward abstract in watercolors and oils, Hannibal began to express his art in a unique way, after being introduced to textiles and fabrics by a friend.